Don't use AJAX for personalised content

 Content-caching is a very useful technique when used responsibly and for pages that don’t contain personalised content.
 For pages that do contain personalised content, a cookie check can determine whether the cached version should be served or not.

-AJAX seems like an innocent and beneficial solution, but in reality it encourages bad practice that creates several self-induced problems for users and the development team.
+AJAX seems like an innocent and beneficial solution, but it encourages bad practice that creates several self-induced problems for users and the development team.